Morris Marina: Development

 The Marina was developed under the ADO28 codename.
-The impetus for its development came when Leyland Motors merged with British Motor Holdings (BMH) in 1968, thus forming British Leyland (BL).
+The impetus for its development came when truck and bus builder (along with the Triumph and Rover cars) Leyland Motors merged with British Motor Holdings (BMH) in 1968, thus forming British Leyland.
 BMH was the corporate parent of the two biggest car manufacturers in the UK, Austin and Morris.
-The new BL management, made largely from ex-Leyland Motors staff, were shocked to learn that apart from the Austin Maxi (then entering the final stages of development) and a tentative design for a replacement for the Mini (the 9X) BMH had no new cars under development.
-The company's products aimed at the mass-market consisted of the Morris Minor, dating from 1948, and the 1100/1300 range of mid-sized Austin and Morris saloons that were a decade old.
-BL rapidly implemented a plan to develop a replacement for both the Minor and the smaller Farina models that could be produced as quickly as possible and would be on sale for no more than five years until a genuinely "all new" product could be launched in its place.
+The new BL management, made largely from ex-Leyland Motors staff, were shocked to learn that, apart from the Austin Maxi (then entering the final stages of development) and a tentative design for a replacement for the Mini (the 9X), BMH had no new cars under development.

+The company's products aimed at the mass-market consisted of the Morris Minor, dating from 1948, the Austin Cambridge/Morris Oxford 'Farina' series launched in 1959, and the 1100/1300 range of mid-sized Austin and Morris saloons that were already a decade old.
+BL rapidly implemented a plan to develop a replacement for both the Minor and the Farina models that could be produced as quickly as possible and would be on sale for no more than five years until a genuinely "all new" product could be launched in its place.

-To try to introduce some clear distinctions between its multiple brands BL decided to release conservative, traditionally engineered cars under the Morris name, and sell more adventurous cars as Austins, or even as new marques – such as the Austin Allegro and Princess, the former of which occupied the same small family car segment as the Marina would.
-Specifically this meant that Austins use the groundbreaking transverse-engine front-wheel-drive layout developed by Alec Issigonis.
+To try to introduce some clear distinctions between its multiple brands BL decided to release conservative, traditionally engineered cars under the Morris name, and sell more adventurous cars as Austins, or even as new marques.
+Specifically, this meant that Austins used the groundbreaking transverse-engine front-wheel-drive layout developed for the Austin Mini by Alec Issigonis.
 It was thus decided that the ADO28 would be badged as a Morris.

-The Marina would use a conventional rear-wheel drive, live rear axle drive-train as found on other popular mass-market cars such as the Ford Escort and Vauxhall Viva.
+The Marina would use a conventional rear-wheel drive, live rear axle drive-train as found on other popular mass-market cars such as the Ford Escort, Ford Cortina and Vauxhall Viva.
 This strategy was also intended to improve sales in BL's export markets.
 Commonwealth markets such as South Africa, Australia and New Zealand were large buyers of BL products, but the innovative BMC cars were considered too fragile and complex for use in such countries, as well as being fitted exclusively with small, low-powered engines.
-As a result, the Marina was unadventurous but simple, making use of existing BMC components derived from the Morris Minor and MGB, as well as using mainly Triumph Dolomite transmission and running gear from the former Leyland side of the organisation.
+As a result, the Marina was unadventurous but simple, making use of existing BMC and Triumph Motor Company components from their extensive parts bins.